-By default, Viinex 3.3 for Linux searches for its configuration file in folder /etc/viinex.conf.d and writes its log to the system log (using the syslog(3) system API).
-This behavior can be overridden in the startup script /etc/init.d/viinex.sh; corresponding parameters are passed to viinex binary as command line arguments.
-See also the subsection 7.1.3 for more details.
+By default, viinex 3.4 for Linux searches for its configuration file in folder /etc/viinex.conf.d and writes its log to the system log (using the syslog(3) system API).
+This behavior can be overridden by modifying the ExecStart parameter in systemd service description for Viinex 3.4.
+By default, this description contains the line

+See the subsection 7.1.3 for more details on how the command line arguments' values can be adjusted to change the log verbosity level, log file destination and the source of configuration.

 The path to configuration is specified by --config=PATH command line argument.
-Its value may also point to a configuration directory rather than a single file; in that case, the split configuration logic described in section 2.8 is applied.
+Its value may also point to a configuration directory rather than a single file; in that case, the split configuration logic described in section 2.13 is applied.

 The log destination is set by either using the --syslog command line flag (which is used by default), or a --log-file=PATH command line parameter.
 There are also two optional parameters to specify the log rotation behavior, --log-rollover-size and --log-rollover-time.
-These parameters specify the maximum size, in megabytes, of Viinex 3.3 log file, and, respectively, the time, in hours, after which the log file should be rotated (renamed and reopened anew).
-Note that older log files are not archived or removed by Viinex 3.3 automatically.
+These parameters specify the maximum size, in megabytes, of viinex 3.4 log file, and, respectively, the time, in hours, after which the log file should be rotated (renamed and reopened anew).
+Note that older log files are not archived or removed by viinex 3.4 automatically.
 For this reason it is recommended that in production Linux-based environments the --syslog option is used instead, along with system-wide policies for logs rotation.

-7.1.3 Running Viinex 3.3 in foreground
+7.1.3 Running viinex 3.4 in foreground

-In both Windows and Linux operating systems, Viinex 3.3 can be run as a normal process, not as a SysV daemon or not managed by Windows NT Service Control Manager.
-This can be useful in the scenarios when Viinex 3.3 life cycle should be controlled directly by embedding software.
-For instance, you may decide that starting Viinex 3.3 directly using CreateProcess or fork/exec is more convenient than treating Viinex 3.3 as NT service or a daemon.
-For that, Viinex 3.3 does not detach itself from the terminal in Linux and does not attempt to contact SCM in Windows.
+In both Windows and Linux operating systems, viinex 3.4 can be run as a normal process, not as a SysV daemon or not managed by Windows NT Service Control Manager.
+This can be useful in the scenarios when viinex 3.4 life cycle should be controlled directly by embedding software.
+For instance, you may decide that starting viinex 3.4 directly using CreateProcess or fork/exec is more convenient than treating viinex 3.4 as NT service or a daemon.
+For that, viinex 3.4 executable accepts command-line argument --foreground.
+When this option is given, viinex 3.4 does not detach itself from the terminal in Linux and does not attempt to contact SCM in Windows.
 Instead, it immediately reads configuration file and tries to provide requested functionality.

-Note that on Windows, when the --foreground option is given, Viinex 3.3 does not use registry keys to determine the path to configuration file and log level.
-The only way to pass the the path to configuration file to Viinex 3.3 is then using another command line option,

---config=.
-This value may also point to a configuration directory rather than a single file; in that case, the split configuration logic described in section 2.8 is applied.
+Note that on Windows, when the --foreground option is given, viinex 3.4 does not use registry keys to determine the path to configuration file and log level.
+The only way to pass the the path to configuration file to viinex 3.4 is then using another command line option, --config=.
+This value may also point to a configuration directory rather than a single file; in that case, the split configuration logic described in section 2.13 is applied.

-There are also three optional command line arguments: --log-level= and --log-file=, which can be used to control how and where Viinex 3.3 logs its runtime errors or debug information, and --threads= to set the number of OS threads used by Viinex 3.3 to dispatch its execution (see section 7.1.4 for details).
+There are also additional optional command line arguments:

+- --log-level= and --log-file=, which can be used to control how and where viinex 3.4 logs its runtime errors or debug information, - --threads= to set the number of OS threads used by viinex 3.4 to dispatch its execution (see section 7.1.4 for details), - --variables= to set the path to variables JSON file, which can be used for variables interpolation within viinex 3.4 config, as described in section 2.11.

-An example command line to start Viinex 3.3 would be
+An example command line to start viinex 3.4 would be